Aidar5/nattoeng/docs/source/book/08_python_basic_examples/variable_unpacking.rst

 Unpacking of iterable objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These examples show that you can unpack not only lists, tuples and strings, but also any other iterable objects.
+These examples show that you can unpack not only lists, tuples and strings but also any other iterable objects.

 Unpacking the range: